 Live Event

-Any real-time broadcast of a specific event (conference, concert, sports, etc.), typically scheduled and promoted in advance.
+Any real-time broadcast of a specific event (conference, concert, sports, etc.) is typically scheduled and promoted in advance.

 Live Polling

-Interactive feature allowing hosts to run polls during the stream and receive real-time feedback from viewers.
+An interactive feature allows hosts to run polls during the stream and receive real-time feedback from viewers.

 Live Streaming Platform